 (Part of the Society, Culture, and Communication CAP) This certificate helps non-English speaking students develop reading, writing, listening, and speaking skills to communicate in familiar situations they encounter at work, school, and in the community.
 Upon successful completion of the program, students will be prepared to maximize job opportunities as well as community and civic participation and be ready to transition to vocational training and college-level course work.
 This certificate includes 2 required courses and 2 elective courses and is appropriate for students with scores between 211-220 on the CASAS Appraisal Exam.

 Program Learning Outcomes - Upon completion, students will be able to:

-- Students will process, understand, interpret, and engage with highintermediate level literary and informational written text and oral presentations to construct meaning. - Students will produce high-intermediate level written and spoken text and responses such that it clearly and meaningfully transmits meaning. - Students will use strategies and techniques that will reinforce their academic skills and college preparation.
+• Students will process, understand, interpret, and engage with highintermediate level literary and informational written text and oral presentations to construct meaning.